 You would expect that Budapest is still full of Communist sights, but the truth is, since 1989, the locals have been happily clearing away the memories of the recent past.
 So finding the Communist attractions in Budapest is not so easy.
 Many of them are spread out in the city of 2 million residents, on both the Buda and the Pest side.
 Can you still greet Lenin?
 Of course!

 As for Hungarian goulash communism, you will find the House of Terror Museum fascinating and thought-provoking (the former HQ of the secret police, with a Soviet tank, portraits of the victims, etc.).
-If you are interested in buying second hand communist memorabilia (scarf, photos, etc.), you may visit the popular flea market close to the city centre, in the middle of City Park: PECSA Flea Market.
+If you are interested in buying second hand communist memorabilia (scarf, photos, etc.), you may visit the popular flea markets of Budapest.

 Another truly nice piece of communism that is well worth a visit, is the Children’s Railway up in the Buda Hills (about 30 min ride from Szell Kalman Square M2 metro station (former Moszkva Square)).
 The railway was run by serious pioneers in the past, these days it is run by not less serious children (the engine drivers are adults, don’t worry).